 This Day in History: The Gunpowder Incident nearly incites rebellion in Virginia

-On this day in 1775, the Gunpowder Incident takes place, nearly inciting rebellion in Virginia.
+On this day in 1775, Patrick Henry prepares to face off against Virginia’s Royal Governor.
+The Gunpowder Incident was afoot!
 Naturally, the conflict was created by guns, ammunition . . . and a British attempt to confiscate them.

 How unsurprising that our ancestors wrote the 2nd Amendment, with incidents such as these inspiring them.